daddy-cool/highlogger/README.md

     * syslog, supporting [RFC5424](https://tools.ietf.org/html/rfc5424) (only udp4, structuredData not supported, messageId only for debug)
 * log to multiple transporters at once
 * set different severity ranges per transporter, transporter will only log messages within their severity range
-* debug prefixes/keys
+* debug environment variable
-    * white- and blacklisting for debug messages based on their prefix/key
+    * white- and blacklisting for debug messages based on their debug key
 * can be used as singleton
 * configurable maximum message length per transporter